c6supper/leetcode-way-to-rust/README.md

 # leetcode-way-to-rust
-My solution for leetcode in rust
+My solution for leetcode with rust